Rohit-Gupta31/retinal-vessel-segmentation/README.md

 ---

 ## Dataset
-This project requires a dataset of retinal images and their corresponding ground truth segmentation masks.
-The data should be organized into the following directory structure:
+The datasets of the fundus images can be acquired from:

+HRF
+DRIVE
+STARE
 ---